How to Get Rid of a Runny Nose (Prevent It Fast)

-If you practice this exercise for hours every day, you can expect quick health recovery.
+If you practice this home remedy for hours every day, you can expect quick health recovery.
 There are many additional lifestyle changes that help to increase brain and body O2.
 Study this site for more details.

-How to stop a runny nose during night sleep
+How to get rid of a running nose during sleep or at night

-You need to lie on your left side or chest and relax all bodily muscles (Sleeping sitting causes less problems with a runny nose.).
+You need to lie on your left side or chest and relax all bodily muscles.
+(Sleeping sitting is even a better option since it causes least problems with a runny nose.)
 Pinch your nose, hold your breath until air hunger, and then follow the same instructions for reduced breathing as above.
 So that your nose does not get runny again, you should increase your body O2, using breathing exercises and lifestyle changes, up to 20 seconds.
-The same exercise will help you to fall asleep much faster too.
+The same remedy will help you to fall asleep much faster too.

 Related web pages: